Pomona College

 About This School

-Pomona College is a private nonprofit institution located in Claremont, California with approximately 1,638 undergraduate students enrolled.
+Pomona College is a private nonprofit institution located in Claremont, California with approximately 1,666 undergraduate students enrolled.
 Admissions are highly selective, with an acceptance rate of 7%.
-In-state tuition is $62,326 per year.
+The average net price after financial aid is $19,285 per year.
 The graduation rate is 93%, and the typical graduate earns $77,300 within 10 years of enrollment.

 Pomona College is a private college in Claremont, California, United States.
 It was established in 1887 by a group of Congregationalists who wanted to recreate a "college of the New England type" in Southern California.
 In 1925, it became the founding member of the Claremont Colleges consortium of adjacent, affiliated institutions.